muratkeremozcan/cctdd/ch30-Appendix/combined-code-coverage.md

+# Combined Code Coverage

 Code coverage is not a be all, end all metric.
 However, we can empirically prove that practicing TDD at all levels can at the end yield a high amount of code coverage.
 We can also analyze where we may be missing coverage, or have redundant source code looking at analytics.

+We will acquire coverage from Cypress CT, Cypress E2e, as well as any Jest and / or RTL tests.
+We will then combine the coverage into a single report.

 ## References